pixeljetstream/r3e-open-championship/README.md

 It is an "open" championship, as none of the settings are really frozen (AI...), you can keep going and mix tracks however you want, a pseudo championship based on your single player races.
 Simply delete the appropriate database lua file in the "results" directory to start fresh again.

 * Edit the override database key to collect multiplayer races into a custom season database, just enter a filename compatible text here.
 There is no compatibility check when a race is appended, so keep organized :)

+* For Multiplayer races it is highly recommended to manually copy the result files and use the commandline mode, as it gives more control than the UI.

 ### Commandline mode